-At the law offices of DeLoach, Hofstra & Cavonis, P.A., we’ve been helping accident victims seek justice for their injuries and compensation to help them recover for over 40 years.
-Led by attorneys Paul Cavonis and Joseph Murphy, our personal injury team is committed to providing clients personalized attention and vigorous representation.
+At the law offices of DeLoach, Hofstra & Cavonis, P.A., we’ve been helping accident victims seek justice for their injuries and compensation to help them recover since 1976.
+Led by attorney Paul Cavonis, our Help For The Hurt team is committed to providing clients personalized attention and vigorous representation.
 Accident victims should not have to suffer alone.
 That’s why our team is here to be your legal partners and help you obtain the compensation you need to recover from your injuries and maintain a safe, stable life.
 If you or someone you love has been injured, call our Seminole office today at 727-397-5571 to schedule a free, no-obligation consultation.

-Types of Injury Cases Our Florida Law Firm Handles
+Types of Personal Injury Cases Our Florida Law Firm Handles

 - Car accidents.
 Many car accidents occur when a driver acts irresponsibly behind the wheel, especially those who are drunk, distracted, drugged, and more.

 - Truck accidents.
 Commercial truck accidents are all too common on our nation’s roadways.
-With the pressure to deliver goods and services quickly, operators will often push the limits of both themselves and their vehicles, and the results can be disastrous for other drivers.
+With the pressure to deliver goods and services quickly, operators will often push the limits of themselves and their vehicles.
+The results can be disastrous for other drivers.

 - Pedestrian accidents.
 You don’t always have to be in a vehicle to be injured in a car accident.
 Every year, pedestrians are injured and killed by careless drivers.